Assessment and Policy Studies

 Work of Arts Faculties in Higher Education explains the basic nature of intellectual and creative work in the arts and presents lists of responsibilities undertaken by faculties in various arts disciplines.

-Local Assessment of Evaluations and Reward Systems for Arts Faculties in Higher Education poses a series of questions for use in assessing local faculty evaluation and reward systems as applied to arts faculties.
+Local Assessment of Evaluation and Reward Systems for Arts Faculties in Higher Education poses a series of questions for use in assessing local faculty evaluation and reward systems as applied to arts faculties.

 CAAA BRIEFING PAPERS The following briefing papers were produced by the Council of Arts Accrediting Associations on issues relevant to the arts in higher education.